Code-Institute-Submissions/AdventureCall/README.md

 The following devices were emulated on Google Chrome developer tools running the site with no issues:

+It was tested live on iPhone 8 and the user found that they had to zoom in to read on question one.
+No amendments made to ensure readability across all other screen sizes.

 The Website was tested on the [Troy](http://troy.labs.daum.net/) site using the tests described above with no issues.